Day 02 Day 2

 This reflects growth in my skills and current market

-rates for AI work.
-I value our working relationship
+rates for AI work. one value our working relationship

 and want to give you time to plan accordingly.